-The new clarifying instructions the Postal Service plans to issue could be helpful in alleviating the confusion and inconsistencies we observed in the regulations implementation.
+The new clarifying instructions the Postal Service plans to issue could be helpful in alleviating the confusion and inconsistencies we observed in the program implementation.

-Still troubling, however, is the Service's proposal to provide the mail service it has just eliminated--indefinite forwarding of mail for boxholders--for a fee.
-We have recommended 1/ that the Service should be liberal in granting exemptions from the new forwarding regulations until it makes a decision on the forwarding-for-a-fee proposal.
+Still troubling, however, is the Service's proposal to provide the mail service it has just eliminated-indefinite forwarding of mail for boxholders-for a fee.
+We believe the Service should be liberal in granting exemptions from the new forwarding regulations until it makes a decision on the forwarding-for-a-fee proposal.